GrinSync/.github/Documentation/User Guide.md

 On the Login page from above, there is a "Forgot Password?" button.
 Users can click this button if they forgot the password to their GrinSync account.
 Clicking on the button will open a web page that prompts users to enter the email of their GrinSync account.
 Once users do that, they will be sent an email from GrinSync.
 Users must click the link in that email, which will lead to another webpage that will allow users to reset their password.
 After clicking "Change Password" and seeing the confirmation of changing their password, users can go back to the GrinSync app and log in (as explained above).

 ## Profile Page - Logged In
+Users can access this page by clicking on the Profile button on the bottom navigation bar.
 ### Logging out
 On the Profile page, users can click on the "Logout" button at the bottom to log out.
 This action will log the users out and return them to Guest mode in the app.
 ### Tag Preferences